jksicai/filegen/README.txt

 This is a bash script to generate random nested directory files and was orginally written by nrgwsth.
-This script uses dd command to generate files which means it's a bit slow depending on your inputs
+This script uses the dd command to generate files which means it's a bit slow depending on your inputs

 Usage: "./filegen.sh foldername 2,3,4 small"